-School Districts- The Town of Hull lies within the Colby and Abbotsford School Districts.
+School District- The Town of Brighton has limited contact with the Spencer and Colby School Districts.

 Marathon County- The County provides several services to the Town including: law enforcement through the Sheriff's Department, 911 dispatch service, access permits, maintenance and improvement of County Highways, planning and permitting oversight regarding shoreland, wetland and floodplain regulation, private sewage system regulation, and animal waste and manure management.
 The County also provides oversight on compliance with County soil and water conservation policy for the Farmland Preservation Program.
-The Town of Hull has agreements with Marathon County regarding road maintenance, police protection, and park maintenance.